 The nexus between disaster risk reduction and climate change adaptation is indisputable and we have been working hard on the convergence between these two concepts and communities.
 Disaster risk reduction is key to adaptation.
 Just recently, the Austrian government has adopted its National Climate Change Adaptation Strategy, which acknowledges this fact and all of our state governments are either in the process of developing adaptation plans or have already done so.

-Over the past two years since the last Global Platform Austria’s level of engagement: with regard to the ISDR has significantly increased ..
+Over the past two years since the last Global Platform Austria’s level of engagement: with regard to the ISDR has significantly increased.
 What has been achieved, which measures have been taken?
 Given the scope of this statement, I would like to highlight just two.

 One of our federal provinces – the Tyrol together with its 279 municipalities– has become a main partner of the “Making Cities Resilient” Campaign together with alpS, one of Austria’s dedicated institutions for risk management and climate change adaptation.
 For their efforts in community-based risk assessment, management and reduction, the City of Lienz and the Province itself have been awarded role-model status.
 We are very proud of this recognition by UNISDR.
 As convinced advocates of the Ten Essentials and the Five Priorities of Action, the Tyrol and Lienz have participated in numerous events including post-HFA consultations and the launch of the Handbook for Local Government Leaders.
 They even co-organized a two-way EU Exchange of Experts with the Swedish Civil Contingencies Agency MSB and the Role Model City of Jönköping.